 Other treatments, including physical therapy and pain medicines

-These medicines slow the progression of abnormal bone destruction and formation that bone metastases cause.
-The medicines do the following:
+These medicines slow down the abnormal bone destruction and formation that bone metastases cause.
+The medicines help do the following:

 Decrease your risk for fractures